Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 The spine is the long structure that runs along your back from your neck to your lower back.

-While bony structure provide desired stiffness and strength, cartilages give the spine flexibility to move freely within acceptable limits, and the contents of discs play vital role in protecting the entire spine from friction and nerves from compression.
+While a bony structure provides desired stiffness and strength, cartilages give the spine flexibility to move freely within acceptable limits, and the contents of discs play a vital role in protecting the entire spine from friction and nerves from compression.

-Spinal cord is housed within the spinal canal, which protects spinal cord and its nerves from injury.
+The spinal cord is housed within the spinal canal, which protects the spinal cord and its nerves from injury.

 Discover more options: